MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-nodejs-app-studio.md

 #### Host on the web using Azure

 You can host your sample app on any web service that you have access to, such Azure where you can host this app for free.
 See [Host your .NET Teams app in Azure](~/get-started/get-started-nodejs-in-azure) for detailed instructions using this sample.
-Once your app is hosted, make a note of the URL.
+Once your app is hosted, make a note of the hosted apps URL.
+Notepad works fine for this purpose.
 You will need this later when you deploy your app to teams.

-#### Host locally using ngrok
+#### Host locally using *ngrok*

-You can also host your app locally during development by creating a tunnel to the local process on your development machine using `ngrok`.
-The downside of local hosting is that your machine must stay online for the service to be available.

 For quick testing you can run the app on your local machine and create a tunnel to it through a web endpoint. [ngrok](https://ngrok.com) is a free tool that lets you do just that.
-With ngrok you can get a web address such as `https://d0ac14a5.ngrok.io` (this URL is just an example).
-You can [download and install](https://ngrok.com/download) ngrok for your environment.
+With *ngrok* you can get a web address such as `https://d0ac14a5.ngrok.io` (this URL is just an example).
+You can [download and install](https://ngrok.com/download) *ngrok* for your environment.
 Make sure you add it to a location in your `PATH`.

 Once you install it, you can open a new terminal window and run the following command to create a tunnel.
 The sample uses port 3333, so be sure to specify it here.